 Both governments wish to work more closely together and after a period of few high-level visits, there are now regular exchanges at senior levels of government.

 In July 2015, Foreign Minister Julie Bishop visited Paracas, south of Lima, to represent Australia at the 10th Summit of the Pacific Alliance, in the margins of which she also met Peruvian Foreign Minister Ana María Sánchez and Education Minister Jaime Saavedra.
 At that Summit, Ms Bishop announced Australia would be funding three education projects for Pacific Alliance countries.
 The first of these projects was implemented in 2015 by the Australian Department of Education.
 The second will be implemented in 2016, also by the Australian Department of Education, and will provide Pacific Alliance countries with vocational training in the transport and logistics sector.

-In December 2014, Australian Minister for Foreign Affairs, the Hon Julie Bishop MP, and the Australian Minister for Trade and Investment, the Hon Andrew Robb AO MP, visited Lima for the climate change Conference of the Parties (COP20) and a program of bilateral meetings.
+In December 2014, Australian Minister for Foreign Affairs, the Hon Julie Bishop MP, and the former Australian Minister for Trade and Investment, the Hon Andrew Robb AO MP, visited Lima for the climate change Conference of the Parties (COP20) and a program of bilateral meetings.

 In 2001, the Australian Government established the Council on Australia-Latin America Relations (COALAR) which aims to enhance commercial, political and cultural relations between Australia and Latin America.
 Since its inception, COALAR has been active in promoting business, education, tourism and cultural links between Australia and Latin America.
 For updates on COALAR activities and information on the annual grants program, follow COALAR on Facebook.